brian-vdb/visual-recognition/README.md

 python main.py --models {model_path} --input {input_path}
 ```

-- The models path is defined as 'models' if left undefined and it is required to contain a yunet model called 'yunet.onnx'.
+- The models path is defined as 'models' if left undefined and it is required to contain a the following files: 'cascade.xml', 'target_shape.npy', 'mean_face.npy', 'best_eigenfaces.npy' and 'recognizer.yml'.
+Cascade.xml can either be found online or you can train one yourself.
+The other files are used for eigenfaces and can be created using the 'face_recognition.ipynb' notebook.
 - The input path is ignored if left undefined and instead, the application will attempt to start a webcam stream.